Chlamydia trachomatis - symptoms & treatments

 To prevent chlamydia trachomatis infection, you should take precautions when engaging in sexual activity.
 If you aren’t certain that your partner is free from chlamydia and other STIs, you should always use protection.

-To avoid infection, condoms should always be used for penetrative sex.
+To avoid infection, condoms should always be used for penetrative sex, and use a new condom each time you have sex.
 To lower the risk of spreading chlamydia during oral sex, you can also use condoms.
 Dental dams (thin, flexible, soft squares of plastic) can also be used to cover the genitals during oral sex.

 If you use sex toys in the bedroom, be aware that chlamydia infection can be spread if you share these toys.
-To avoid spreading infected genital fluids, always wash sex toys between uses, or cover them with a fresh condom.
+To avoid spreading infected genital fluids, always wash sex toys between uses and partners, or cover them with a fresh condom.

 Chlamydia can also be transmitted simply through sexual contact such as rubbing of the genitals.
 However, you can’t get chlamydia from kissing or hugging.